achrafsouk/sms-pumping/README.md

 ## Deployment steps

+>  At this stage, the code is experimental, and still being tested and worked on.
+It's not intented to be a production ready code, but rather to explain the different mitigation techniques through an example.

-It's mandatory to deploy the stack in us-east-1 region:
+It's mandatory to deploy the stack in ```us-east-1 region```:

 ```
 git clone https://github.com/achrafsouk/sms-pumping.git